Girl Scout Gold Award®

 - Cover Sheet for Final Report

-Girl Scouts who completed their proposals before October 1, 2013 can use the Gold Award Final Report listed below for submission.
-Once you have completed your final report, please make sure to follow the additional steps above (time log, budget, headshot, etc.).
+Girl Scouts may instead use the Gold Award Final Report listed below for submission.
+Once you have completed your final report, please make sure to follow the additional steps above (time log, budget, headshot, additional resources online form etc.).
 Don’t forget to mail your final report and any additional documentation to council.

 Users must have Adobe Reader 8 or above in order to complete forms.
 Please update your Adobe Reader for free.